darkalchemy/Twig-Translate/README.md

 Then, edit the messages.po in poedit, validate and save.

-For full documentation on how to use to use each of the functions, please refer to [PHP-I18n](https://github.com/delight-im/PHP-I18N) where each function is well documented.
+For full documentation on how to use each of the functions, please refer to [PHP-I18n](https://github.com/delight-im/PHP-I18N) where each function is well documented.